DaniLoBerr/restaurant-reservation/README.md

     people attending a reservation in a specific format.
 - test_reservation.py: In this file are included the unit tests written for the validation methods of the "reservation.py" file.
-- reservation_database.json: This file works as a databse to store reservations.
+- reservation_database.json: This file works as a database to store reservations.
 - requirements.txt: This file includes the third-party libraries used in the program.